stompetower/frantic/mus/_tracker_files/_tracker_RED/README.md

 - Thus a `.MUS` file of a ANMA product is in fact a renamed `.CON` file.
 - `.AMU` files that were made with RED v1 should also later be loaded/edited with the same RED v1.
 - `.AMU` files that were made with RED v2 should also later be loaded/edited with the same RED v2.
-- There are little differences between RED v1 and v2 (effects and custom instruments).
+- There are little differences between RED v1 and v2 (only some effects and custom instruments).
 - Made with RED v1: music for No Fuss, Nosh, The Source of Power demo, Anti-rip demo.
 - Made with RED v2: music for Frantic, TROXX, RELAX demo, No Fuss promo 2
 - Made with another tracker: Squeek demo 1 and 2, DYNANMA demo